European Union: The CSDDD's obligation on climate change: a game changer for multinational companies

 • The objective of achieving climate neutrality as established in the European Climate Law (Regulation (EU) 2021/1119), including the latter’s:

-• 2050 climate neutrality targets
+• 2050 climate neutrality targets; and

-• Intermediate (i.e., 2030 and 2040) targets
+• Intermediate (i.e., 2030 and 2040) targets.

 It is noteworthy that achieving compatibility with these objectives represents a higher level of ambition than that of many current climate transition plans, as the latter often rely on the Paris Agreement’s 2°C target (rather than the 1.5°C target) as an objective.
-The requirements of compatibility with the EU’s 2050 target and intermediate climate targets and with the “transition to a sustainable economy” will also deserve careful attention to determine whether and how they require the adaptation of the ambition and objective of existing plans.
+The requirements of compatibility with the EU’s 2050 target and intermediate climate targets and with the “transition to a sustainable economy” will also warrant careful attention to determine whether and how they require the adaptation of the ambition and objective of existing plans.

 • In terms of content, the Climate Transition Plan must contain: